neutrons/garnet/docs/source/design/reduction_plan_mvp.rst

 Additionally, the following functionality related to experimentdat data is accomplished through PyOnCat:
     * OnCat connection
     * Read the same metadata as OnCat, without connecting, by going through the files of a user-specified folder
-    * List of Experiments per instrument
+    * List of Experiments per Selected Instrument(s)
-    * List of Runs per experiment
+    * List of Runs per Selected Experiment(s)
-    * Run meta data retrieval per run
+    * Run meta data retrieval for every Run of the Selected Experiment(s)
-    * Group run per specific field and display them
+    * Group Runs per specific field and display them
     * Retrieve grouped run per users trigger-button
-    * Plot creation based on the run meta data
+    * Plot creation based on the Runs' meta data

 Details are described  here  :ref:`PyOnCatModelMVP <pyoncat_mvp>`.